nicolehao34/LeadGen.AI/README.md

-# DuPont Tedlar Lead Generation Platform
+# LeadsGen.AI

-An AI-powered lead generation platform for DuPont Tedlar's Graphics & Signage team.
+An AI-powered lead generation and outreach platform for DuPont Tedlar's Graphics & Signage team.
 The system automates finding and qualifying sales leads by researching industry events and trade associations where potential customers might be present.

+Built by Nicole Hao with **scalability** and **generalizability** in mind.
+Ready to be adapted to different product teams at DuPont Tedlar.

 ## Features